KannanRustagi/ShawSpace_DESIS_Ascend_Educare/README.md

 <br>
 Clone the project and install all requirements.
 Execute the command <br> pip install -r requirements.txt <br> to install requirements.
 If there are any additional requirements to be installed, install them too.
 <br>
-Run run.py file and click on the http link in the terminal.
+Run run.py file and click on the http link in the terminal. <br> Type node server.js in a split terminal to run the video conferencing at the same time.